illume/pygame4000/docs/python_best_practices.rst

 Because poetry is safe, easy, and addresses the whole workflow.

-Unfriendly tools like `pip
+The `pip
-<https://pip.pypa.io/en/stable/>`_ are still good to learn.
+<https://pip.pypa.io/en/stable/>`_ tool is still good to learn.
+However it has a few dangerous edges if you are a newbie.
+It also does not address the whole workflow of using and publishing packages.

-Working inside a virtual environment to keep projects separated.
+Work inside a virtual environment to keep projects separated.
 Because each project may require different dependencies installing them system wide will not work.

 A private python index
 ----------------------

+This is only needed if you want to keep some of your code private.

 Private Python packages can be stored in a private python index.
 `devpi